The Best of the Tradition With a Heart for Evangelism and Discipleship

 Our debates to date have had audiences of about half believers and half skeptics, so all are welcome to hear what the speakers have to say.
 To be informed about future events, please fill out the form below.

 The 2017 season of debates is getting set now!
 We're pleased that military chaplain Dr. Sonny Hernandez is going to be coming to town for two debates in 2017.
-We have booked a debate between Sonny and Dan Barker of the Freedom of Religion Foundation.
+We have booked a debate between Sonny and Dan Barker of the Freedom of Religion Foundation for Saturday, June 3 at 7:00 pm.
+See below for ticket information.
 This is a bit of deja vu as the very first debate we held was between Dan Barker and John Mark Reynolds on the question, "Does God Exist?"

 April 18, 2015.
 First Lutheran presented a debate on the resurrection of Jesus.
 The two debaters addressed the statement, “Jesus did not rise from the dead”.
 Christian apologist Tom Peeler and trial attorney Geoffrey Berg were on the dais.
 Tom is the president of the local chapter of a different apologetics group, Reasons to Believe.
 Geoff is a well-known attorney and activist in Houston and host of Partisan Gridlock on KPFT, 90.1 FM Friday afternoons.
 If you are a subscriber to the Houston Chronicle, you can read a great preview of the arguments here.
 You can watch the debate on Youtube here.
 The audio can be downloaded via the Podcast feed here.